SamreenAnnigeri/javascript-basics/README.md

 1. **`js-fundamentals`**: Get comfortable with scoping, closures, hoisting, `this`, and prototypes.
 2. **`array-methods`**: Practice transforming and aggregating data.
 3. **`async-patterns`**: Learn how JavaScript handles asynchronous code.
+4. **`module-system-deep-dive`**: Understand ES Modules vs CommonJS and when each style is used.
-4. **`classes-and-interfaces`**: See how object-oriented patterns and "interfaces by shape" work in JavaScript.
+5. **`classes-and-interfaces`**: See how object-oriented patterns and "interfaces by shape" work in JavaScript.

 ### Notes